 Selling your Mac using eBay, Gumtree or a similar service can actually be a lot of work, your decision about selling it will be based on whether the amount of effort you will need to put into selling it will be met by the return.
 Is your old Mac going to make you enough money to justify the effort selling it, or is there a better way to get rid of it?

-You might make a bit more money if you sell it privately, or you might just end up in a dispute with a buyer.
+You might make a bit more money if you sell it privately, but you might just end up in a dispute with a buyer.
 The ease with which sellers can offload Macs to a business that specialises in selling Macs is a big reason why there are so many refurbished Macs being sold.
 If you want to make some money by selling an old Mac you don’t have to do the hard work yourself.
 In the section below we have some recommendations of places that will buy your old Mac.

 Alternatively, if your Mac has very little resell value you might prefer to donate or recycle it.
 More about that below.

-Step 6: Choose the best time to sell a Mac
+Choose the best time to sell a Mac

 Another thing to consider is whether it is a good time to sell your Mac.

 Typically it makes sense to sell on an old model before Apple announces a new one (rather than after the announcement).
 Obviously when a new model is announced, the older ones will lose a significant amount of value.
-So keep an eye on upcoming Apple events and rumours and try to pre-empt them if possible.
+So keep an eye on upcoming Apple events and rumors and try to pre-empt them if possible.

 We anticipate Apple updates in the spring (usually March), June (to coincide with WWDC), September and October.
 But the company has been know to update products outside of these windows.